-Traceability Matrix Template: For creating the template some organization is used MS Excel and some organization is using some paid tools where you can able to write test cases and based on that it will automatically create Requirement Traceability Matrix (RTM) for you.
-Here is some such type of tool is qTest by using this tool, you can able to add test cases, prepare test plans, and also, based on the test cases, you can directly create the Requirement Traceability Matrix (RTM).
+Traceability Matrix Template: For creating the template, some organizations use MS Excel, and some organizations use paid tools where you can write test cases.
+Based on that, it will automatically create Requirement Traceability Matrix (RTM) for you.
+One such type of tool is qTest.
+Using this tool, you can add test cases and prepare test plans, and also, based on the test cases, you can directly create the Requirement Traceability Matrix (RTM).

-In this post of softwaretestingo, we are trying to discuss the requirement traceability matrix (RTM) briefly.
-If you are using RTM in your organization, then why don’t you share your inputs in the comment section so that it will help our QA friends.
+In this post of softwaretestingo, we are trying to briefly discuss the requirement traceability matrix (RTM).
+If you are using RTM in your organization, then why don’t you share your inputs in the comment section so that it will help our QA friends?

 To conclude, RTM is a complete document that tracks business requirements through the Requirement Definition, Analysis, Design, Development, and Test Strategy.
 The Developer and Programmer can never be wrong with the RTM, as the document tracks all the technical requirements, test cases, and business goals.
 Establishing traceability helps the team to reduce leakage and waste of resources.